albar965/littlenavmap-manual/en/USERPOINT.md

 The field `Description` allows multi line text and special characters.
 Formatting like italic or bold is not supported.

 Links are recognized in the field `Description` and can be opened in the dock window `Information` on tab `Navaids` which is shown after clicking on a userpoint or selecting `Show Information` in one of the context menus.

-Normal web links like `http://www.example.com` or `https://www.example.com` are recognized besides directory or file links like `file:///C:/Projekte/atools` on Windows or `file:///home/alex/Aircraft_Notes.txt` on macOS or Linux.
+Normal web links like `http://www.example.com` or `https://www.example.com` are recognized besides directory or file links like `file:///C:/Users/me/Documents/Aircraft%20Notes.txt` on Windows or `file:///home/me/Aircraft%20Notes.txt` on macOS or Linux.

+Note that you have to use the forward slash `/` instead of the backslash `\` on Windows as a path separator.

+Replace spaces in links with `%20` since _Little Navmap_ recognizes links until the next space.

 The field `Visible from` allows to define visibility on the map depending on zoom distance.
 The zoom distance \(viewpoint distance to earth surface\) for the current map view is shown in the [Statusbar](MENUS.md#statusbar).
 The user point will be visible for all zoom distances smaller than the value in `Visible from`.
 Maximum value is 3000 nm and minimum value is 1 nm.